This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Subtotal Free

 French bakeries have been making long loaves of bread since at least the mid-eighteenth century, even earlier if you include the very wide and long loaves made during the reign of Louis XIV.
-But the term “baguette,” which simply means wand or baton, wasn't used to refer to this staple of French cuisine until 1920 — when the baguette took on its classic shape.
-Due to the economic climate after the war, a law was passed that year banning French bakers from working between the hours of 10 pm to 4 am.
-This new law made it extremely difficult for bakeries to have the very large three to twelve pound round loaves that were popular at the time ready for early morning customers.
-Because of its novel, thin shape, and the introduction of steam ovens to French bakeries, the baguette could cook fairly quickly, allowing bakers to make up for lost time.
-Plenty of bread was ready when the doors opened each morning, and voila, the baguette became a part of everyday life for all!
+But the term baguette,” which simply means wand or baton, wasn't used to refer to this staple of French cuisine until 1920 — when the baguette took on its classic shape.
+Due to the economic climate after the war, a law was passed that year banning French bakers from working between the hours of 10 p.m. to 4 a.m.
+This made it very difficult for those huge three to twelve pound round loaves that were popular at the time, to be ready for the morning rush.
+Thanks to its long thin shape and the introduction of steam ovens to French bakeries, the baguette baked much faster — ensuring plenty of fresh bread when the bakery doors opened each morning.
+And voilà, the baguette quickly became part of everyday French life.

 À Bientôt!